 Browse ‘other’ categories

-eBay says items put into the ‘Other’ category listings tend to receive less bids so they are worth browsing through to see if a bargain can be found.
+eBay says items put into the ‘Other’ category listings tend to receive fewer bids so they are worth browsing through to see if a bargain can be found.

 The category Mobile Phones & Communication > Mobile Phone & PDA Accessories > Other Mobile Phone Accessories for example probably has some gems that could have been listed in Mobile Phones & Communication > Mobile Phone & PDA Accessories.

 Watch out for fakes

 eBay has a tough policy on selling counterfeit goods.
 But some knock-offs get through.

 Common fakes include Mulberry handbags and Ray-Ban sunglasses.

 To avoid wasting money, look at a seller’s feedback and be wary of items that are especially cheap and have a stock photo.